Vladimir Romanov (serial killer): Death

-Romanov was placed in Kaliningrad's pre-trial detention center No. 1, and was immediately put in solitary confinement.
+Romanov was placed in Kaliningrad's pre-trial detention centre No. 1 and was immediately put in solitary confinement.
 On 11 October 2006, he confessed to committing a thirteenth murder, the circumstances of which he planned to tell later.
-However, on the night of 12 October, the 56-year-old pedophile hanged himself with his bed sheets, leaving a brief suicide note addressed to his son, in which he apologized to his family.
+However, on the night of 12 October, the 56-year-old rapist hanged himself with his bed sheets, leaving a brief suicide note addressed to his son, in which he apologized to his family.

 The investigators suspected that Romanov could be responsible for up to 20 murders.